inoxlang/inox/README.md

 You can learn more about databases [here](./docs/language-reference.md#databases).

-> The database currently uses a single-file key-value store, it obviously cannot
+> The database currently uses a single-file key-value store and the serialization of most container types is not yet implemented.
-> handle hundreds of Gigabytes.\
 > The improvement of the database engine is a main focus point.
-The goal is to
-> have a DB engine that is aware of the code accessing it (HTTP request
-> handlers) in order to smartly pre-fetch and cache data.
+The goal is to have a DB engine that is aware of the code accessing it (HTTP request handlers) in order to smartly pre-fetch and cache data.

 ### Project Server (LSP)